Read time: 3 mins

 So avoid them and you’ll save at least 24 hours a week.

-You can then spend doing more of the things that matter to you.
+You can then spend more time on the things that matter to you.